 - if the system does not have the sufficient detailed process focus.

 The users’ acceptance of the systems has a huge impact on the compliance of the process.
-In a well designed process and system the users will see the benefits of using the system as designed and have focus on high data quality, because it helps them to perform better.
+In a well designed process and system the users will see the benefits of using the system as designed.
+The user focus on the high data quality, because it helps them to perform better.

-If the users does not understand the benefits of the system and or process, they will invent their own practices – often by skunk excel-sheets or utilising fields in the enterprise system for other objevtives than intended.
+If the users does not understand the benefits of the system and or process, they will invent their own practices.
+This often by skunk excel-sheets or utilizing fields in the enterprise system for other objectives than intended.
 This leads to bad data quality and missing transparency.

-A single focus on the process or the system seldomly gives succesfull improvements – so next time you are in a workshop pay attention to Data, Behavior, Systems and Process.
+A single focus on the process or the system seldomly gives succesfull process improvements.
+Next time you are in a workshop pay attention to Data, Behavior, Systems and Process.
 If you want to know more about how we work with this fourfold model, please visit this page to read about our approach to PLM work.